update: as of May 2020, Couchsurfing is no longer free. Instead you must pay a monthly membership fee.

 Creating a profile was easy.
 Finding people who would allow me to stay in their home proved to be a test of patience.
-On Couchsurfing just Airbnb, people can leave reviews for other hosts to read.
+On Couchsurfing just like on Airbnb, people can leave reviews for other hosts to read.
 The problem was, I was just starting out, and I hadn't been hosted by anyone yet.
 No reviews and I'm having to give a sales pitch each time I email a potential host.

 The Schönefeld Incident